 The larger the thickness of fatty tissue under the skin, the more difficult it is for the healing to be a fine line in the end.
 The incision area above the kneecap can leave a wider scar if there is a large amount of fat.
 Usually, the incision below the kneecap stays thin for patients that are skinny or have more fatty tissue.

-Implant Design Options for Total Knee Replacement:
+Implant Design Options for Robotic Total Knee Replacement Surgery:

 Each of these implant designs have shown similar outcomes and longevity when installed properly and optimally.
 With any design, the critical factors for long term success and patient satisfaction require the surgeon to optimally cut the bone and balance the ligaments of the knee when installing the implants.
 The collateral ligaments on the sides of the knee joint (MCL & LCL) are assumed to be intact and functional in order to use these standard primary implants.
 If one or both collateral ligaments are damaged, severely stretched, or cut, a different type of implant is required that substitutes for the collateral ligaments.